BrandonSimoncic/yolov8_ros2_node/README.md

 # Yolov8 ROS2 Node

-This is a ROS2 node example for integrating Yolov8 in Rust. **Please note that this project is a work in progress.**
+This is a ROS2 node example for integrating Yolov8 in Rust.

 ## Prerequisites